amalad/Lithium/README.md

-# Lithium
+# GPLexer

-An imperative programming language
+A general purpose lexer